How the Algorithm Works

 2. Scale Balancing

 Every student has four scale scores: social, emotional, behavioral, and learning.
-The algorithm distributes students so that the average score for each scale is as similar as possible across all classes.
-This prevents situations where one class ends up with a disproportionate concentration of students who need extra support in a particular area.
+The algorithm distributes students so that the average score for each scale is as similar as possible across all classrooms.
+This prevents situations where one classroom ends up with a disproportionate concentration of students who need extra support in a particular area.

 3. Gender Balance

-The algorithm aims for an even gender distribution in every class.
-If your cohort has 52% girls and 48% boys, each class should reflect roughly that same ratio rather than having one class skew heavily in either direction.
+The algorithm aims for an even boy/girl distribution in every classroom.
+If your cohort has 52% girls and 48% boys, each classroom should reflect roughly that same ratio rather than having one classroom skew heavily in either direction.

 4. School Cohesion

-When students come from multiple feeder schools or groups, the algorithm spreads them across classes so that no single class is dominated by students from one origin.
+When students come from multiple feeder schools or groups, the algorithm spreads them across classrooms so that no single classroom is dominated by students from one origin.
 This helps students from smaller schools feel included and encourages new social connections.

 Hard Constraints vs. Soft Constraints